Congratulations on your choice to buy property on the Big Island. You are embarking on an exciting and rewarding adventure.

 With warmest aloha,

-President, CEO, Clark Realty Corporation
+President, Principal Broker, Clark Realty Corporation

 Agency relationships are based on one person/company representing the best interest of another.
 In Hawaii, real estate agents must be licensed to represent another person or entity in the sale or management of real property.
 The responsibilities of agents can be found in Hawaii State law, in the general principles of agency law and, for REALTORS®, in the National Association of REALTORS® Code of Ethics (not all real estate agents are REALTORS®).